 Although JOL ratings can be predictive of later recall (i.e., well-calibrated), several factors can affect the efficacy of JOLs.
 These include perception of identical cue-target word pairs as being fluent due to word repetitions (Castel, McCabe, & Roediger, 2007), increasing the time spent studying word pairs (Koriat & Ma’ayan, 2005), and the direction and strength of the relatedness between the cue-target study pairs (Koriat & Bjork, 2005; Maxwell & Huff, in press).
 The present study further examines factors that affect the accuracy of JOLs by examining the associative direction between cue-target pairs (i.e., probability that the cue word elicits the target at test or vice versa) and by testing whether encoding tasks that emphasize the shared or distinctive characteristics of the word pairs through relational and item-specific encoding tasks, respectively, can improve the accuracy of JOLs in predicting later recall.

 Interest in the relationship between memory predictions and accuracy is not new.
-In an early example, Arbuckle and Cuddy (1969) asked participants to study paired letter-number pairs (e.g. A-73) and report whether they would or would not remember the pairs on a later test.
+In an early example, Arbuckle and Cuddy (1969) asked participants to study letter-number pairs (e.g. A-73) and report whether they would or would not remember the pairs on a later test.
 At test, participants also provided a postdiction that they were either correct or incorrect regarding their answer.
-Arbuckle and Cuddy reported that participants correctly predicted later recall for an average of 67% of trials and correctly postdicted their responses for 88% of trials, leading the authors to conclude that participants had insight into how difficult each pair would be to remember and adjusted their predictions accordingly based on the association between participants’ predictions and subsequent recall.
+Arbuckle and Cuddy (1969) reported that participants correctly predicted later recall for an average of 67% of trials and correctly postdicted their responses for 88% of trials, leading the authors to conclude that participants had insight into how difficult each pair would be to remember and adjusted their predictions accordingly based on the association between participants’ predictions and subsequent recall.

 More recently, Koriat and Bjork (2005) have shown that aspects of the associative relationship between cue-target study pairs, such as the direction and the strength of the relationship, can affect JOL accuracy.
 Specifically, the authors delineated between two types of associations thought to influence the relationship between JOLs and recall.
 First, a priori associations refer to associations in the forward direction (e.g., credit-card, stork-baby).
-The strength of these pair types is based the likelihood that the cue word will elicit the target word at test.
+The strength of these pair types is based on the likelihood that the cue word will elicit the target word at test.
 A priori/forward association strength can be readily assessed through the use of free association norms (e.g., The University of South Florida Free Association Norms; Nelson, McEvoy, & Schreiber, 2004; The Small World of Words Project; De Deyne, Navarro, Perfors, Brysbaert, & Storms, 2019).
 These norms are generated via free association tasks in which participants are provided with a single cue word and are asked to respond with the first target word that comes to mind.
 These norms can then be used to compute the probability of responding to word A with word B (i.e., forward associative strength, FAS).
 Separately, a posteriori associations refer to the perceived relatedness between pairs that are only apparent to participants when words are presented together.
 These pairs can refer to weakly associated pairs (e.g., article-newspaper) or strong associates in which the pair order has been flipped (i.e., backward pairs such as card-credit, baby-stork, etc.).
 Similar to a priori pairs, free association norms can be useful for indexing the backward associative strength (BAS) between pairs (i.e., the probability of responding to word B with word A in an A-B item pairs; see Nelson, McEvoy, & Dennis, 2000 for a review).
 Thus, a posteriori pairs could have either weak levels of FAS or strong levels of BAS.